-Russian strikes hit Ukraine’s Odesa region, city of Dnipro
+Russian fires new airstrikes as UN announces grain deal

 Russia’s U.N. ambassadors had complained last month that more needed to be done to facilitate its exports of grain and fertilizers.
 Under the separate agreements with Russia and Ukraine brokered by the United Nations and Turkey, the deal will be extended for another 120 days when it expires on Nov.
 19 unless either Moscow or Kyiv objects.

-Suzan Fraser contributed to this report from Ankara, Turkey.
+Jamey Keaten in Geneva, and Suzan Fraser in Ankara, Turkey, contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine